TanStack/query/docs/src/pages/docs/api.md

 - `queryCache: QueryCache`
   - **Required**
-  - The `queryCache` to hydrate the queries into
+  - The `queryCache` to hydrate the state into
-- `dehydratedQueries: DehydratedQueries`
+- `dehydratedState: DehydratedState`
   - **Required**
-  - The queries to hydrate into the cache
+  - The state to hydrate into the cache
 - `shouldHydrate: Function({ queryKey, updatedAt, staleTime, cacheTime, data }) => Boolean`
   - If provided, this function is called for each dehydrated query
   - Return `true` to include the query in hydration, or `false` otherwise